 When it comes to explaining how to calibrate a digital scale, here’s a bit of reassurance: Calibrating a digital scale is not that complicated.
-While scale calibration is important, here you will learn why and how often digital scales should be calibrated.
+Because scale calibration is important – required by law in many instances – we offer these instructions on why and how often digital scales should be calibrated.

 We’re talking not only precision scales and analytical balances able to weigh in grams and milligrams but also industrial scales weighing in pounds, sales used for recipes, determining percentages, totalizing, counting and other functions used in industry today.

 Why you Should Know How to Calibrate a Digital Scale

 First of all, as noted above, in many instances it’s required by law.
 Another source is the National Institute of Standards and Technology’s Weights and Measures Program Requirements, which provides detailed information on this topic.

 Why Calibrated Scales are Important

 All of us are familiar with transactions where scale accuracy … Read the rest